Skip to main content

 An accumulator can be read the same way as any other property:

-It is possible to await on an accumulator to detect when it changes.
+It is possible to await until accumulator changes.
 Like all other await functions, it is possible to use with, on or once to handle the change.
+See behaviors for more details on how to use these.

 with Rating {